 The Cape of Good Hope Alternative

-Major container lines including Maersk, MSC, Hapag-Lloyd, and CMA CGM have rerouted vessels around Africa’s Cape of Good Hope.
+Major container lines including Maersk, MSC, Hapag-Lloyd, and CMA CGM have rerouted vessels around Africas Cape of Good Hope.
 This adds approximately 3,500 nautical miles and 10-14 days to voyages between Asia and Europe.

 The longer route increases fuel consumption by 40%, adding hundreds of thousands of dollars in bunker costs per voyage.
 Ships also require more crew provisions and face additional wear on engines and hull.
+Thats what makes this a genuine crisis rather than a temporary disruption — the costs accumulate voyage after voyage.

 Freight Rate Impacts